shubhambhama/jetpack-compose-crypto/README.md

-# jetpack_compose_crypto

-# Crypto- Android App
+# Crypto - Android App

-This is a sample Android app that displays cryptocurrency prices and trends using Jetpack Compose UI toolkit along with Retrofit and Room libraries.
+This is a sample Android app that displays cryptocurrency prices and graph using Jetpack Compose UI toolkit along with Retrofit and Room libraries.
 The app follows the MVVM architecture pattern and includes a custom line chart component.

 ## Screenshots